abroroo/til/React Query/React Query use, and its methods.md

 - __`staleTime`__ (optional): You can define a time threshold after which query data becomes stale and requires refetching.

- _Most likely in real case you use one of the `refetch` or  `cacheTime` or `cacheStale` to refetch data, not all of them together as in this example._
+ _In real case you most likely use only one of the: `refetch` or  `cacheTime` or `cacheStale` to refetch data, not all of them together as in this example._